Job Title: Chair

 Country: United Kingdom

-Chris Austin joined the International Accounting Education Standards Board in January 2011.
-He was nominated by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+Chris Austin joined the International Accounting Education Standards Board in 2011 and became chair in January 2015.

-In January 2014, Chris became Interim Head of the Stabilisation Unit (jointly owned by FCO, MoD and Department for International Development [DFID]), which provides operational support to the UK government’s efforts to respond to crises and help tackle the causes of instability overseas.
-For all of 2013, Chris was Director, G8 based in the Cabinet Office.
+In November 2014, Mr. Austin was appointed DFID country director for Afghanistan, based in Kabul, managing the UK’s £178 million annual support for economic development.
+Most recently, he was Head of the UK’s Stabilisation Unit (reporting jointly to FCO, MoD and DFID), which provides policy and operational support to the UK’s responses to conflict and crises (including Ukraine, Libya, Somalia and Iraq).
+In 2013, he was Director, G8 based in the Cabinet Office.
 This role covered negotiations with G8 partners, and engagement with other governments, NGOs and private sector, on extractives, land governance and open data.